Nevada Securities Fraud Attorneys

-For nearly 25 years, Malecki Law has provided legal representation to investors who have been victimized by financial fraud, whether within private investments or the stock market.
-The firm’s founder, Jenice L. Malecki, has recovered tens of millions of dollars for senior investors and retirees, and has long been passionate about serving the underrepresented, in particular elderly victims of financial abuse.
-This is an area that has held continued focus by national regulators such as the Financial Industry Regulatory Authority (FINRA) and the Securities and Exchange Commission (SEC).
+For nearly 25 years, Malecki Law and its securities fraud attorneys have provided legal representation to investors who have been victimized by financial fraud, whether within private investments or the stock market.
+The firm’s founder, Jenice L. Malecki, has recovered tens of millions of dollars for senior investors and retirees, and has long been passionate about serving the underrepresented, especially elderly victims of financial abuse.
+Federal regulators such as the Financial Industry Regulatory Authority (FINRA) and the Securities and Exchange Commission (SEC) have continued to monitor and ultimately prosecute perpetrators of financial abuse.
 At the state level, the Securities Division of the Nevada Secretary of State has previously issued investor alerts to help guard against exploitation of vulnerable groups, including seniors and minors.
-Under Nevada state law, Nevada-registered broker dealers and investment advisers are required to report exploitation of older and vulnerable persons.
+Under Nevada state law, broker dealers and investment advisers registered in Nevada are required to report exploitation of older and vulnerable persons.
 An obvious shortfall of such laws is that the industry persons required to report the abuse may, in fact, be a perpetrator engaging in financial exploitation of vulnerable groups; it is the equivalent of the fox being asked to guard the hen house.

-Losing investment funds due to fraud can be devastating, especially to senior investors who have left the workforce and have no ability to ever make that money back.
-In this day and age of trading stocks from your phone, it is seniors who more typically rely on the advice of a financial adviser, thus making them more prone to abuse.
-These advisory relationships are often developed over time and built-up trust, making it hard to spot fraud when it is happening.
-One underutilized thing that most investors can do to protect themselves is to perform simple online research regarding the adviser’s background.
-Doing so can alert you to red flags, such as prior customer complaints or regulatory discipline against the adviser.
-FINRA’s Brokercheck website allows you to conduct such a search simply by entering the name of the adviser and the firm he or she is registered with.
+Losing investment funds due to fraud is devastating for senior investors because they usually have left the workforce and have no ability to recoup their losses.
+Today, while most of the population trades stocks on their phone, seniors typically rely on the advice of a financial adviser, thus making them more prone to abuse.
+Seniors build this trust with their advisor(s) over time, thus making it hard to spot fraud when it is happening.
+One underutilized undertaking that most investors can do to protect themselves is performing online research about the adviser’s background.
+Research can alert you to red flags, such as prior customer complaints or regulatory discipline against the adviser.
+FINRA’s BrokerCheck website allows you to conduct such a search by entering the name of the adviser and the firm he or she is registered with.
 The site then provides a CRD (Central Registration Depository) report that is publicly viewable.
-A separate search can also be conducted against the firm itself, which can also be held liable for negligence in failing to supervise an investor’s account.
+A separate search can also be conducted against the firm itself.
+The firm can also be held liable for negligence in failing to supervise an investor’s account.